qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build BSP image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Download Qualcomm Yocto and supporting layers with extras:
+1. Download Qualcomm Yocto and the supporting layers with extras:

    ::